vertices-network/vertices-x-cube/README.md

 #### Algorand account

-You will need to copy the private and public key of your Algorand account.
-You can use Vertices Unix example to create a new account or Algokey.
-Check-out [Vertices' documentation](https://docs.vertices.network/vertices-sdk/quickstart/unix/new-account)
+The project example uses an account to send money to another one.
+You will need to copy two files corresponding to the private and public key of the sending account into `Projects/B-L4S5I-IOT01A/Applications/vertices-client/` to have this account used.
+You can use Vertices Unix example to create a new account or Algokey, both of them can be used to obtain the two files containing the keys.
+Check-out [Vertices' documentation](https://docs.vertices.network/vertices-sdk/quickstart/unix/new-account).

 ### Compile